The-DevSec-Blueprint/dsb-digest/bp_conquered_aws_devops_pro.md

 ## Prerequisites and Preparations

-Let me be _really_ candid; this exam is **_EXTREMELY_** difficult.
+Let me be _really_ honest; this exam is **_EXTREMELY_** difficult.
 I strongly recommend having one of the associate-level certifications (either AWS Solutions Architect Associate or AWS Developer Associate) before attempting this one.
 Additionally, hands-on experience with AWS is crucial for your success, so make sure you are labbing as much as possible!

 ### Resources Used